-Loneliness has become a public health epidemic, according to former U.S. Surgeon General Vivek Murthy.
-More than a third of respondents in an AARP survey of adults over the age of 45 were categorized as lonely.
+Loneliness has become a public health epidemic, according to former United States Surgeon General Vivek Murthy.
+A 2018 AARP survey seems to back this up: It found that 1 in 3 adults older than 45 were lonely.

 This mental health problem has been shown to translate into physical health.
-A well-known review of research found that loneliness (the feeling of being lonely), social isolation and living alone were all independent risk factors for early mortality, with an increased likelihood of death ranging from 26 percent to 32 percent.
-Some estimates say that loneliness is a greater risk factor for premature mortality than obesity, and comparable to the risk of smoking.
+A well-known review of research found that loneliness (the feeling of being lonely), social isolation and living alone were risk factors for early mortality, with an increased likelihood of death ranging from 26% to 32%.
+Some estimates say that loneliness is a greater risk factor for premature mortality than obesity and is comparable to the risk of smoking.

 Call for an Appointment

 Some research indicates that loneliness is associated with an increased risk of heart attack, Alzheimer’s disease and high blood pressure.
 But, how?
 Some researchers say our body’s physiological response to loneliness is based in evolution.
 Humans are simply built to survive in groups.
 Some research has even shown that married people live longer.

 There are a number of ways to combat loneliness.
 Here are just a few: